sarhveshracktoo/versegenerator/README.md

 ### 📲 Install as an App

 The website supports installation directly from the browser.
 Users can add it to their desktop or mobile home screen, allowing it to function like a dedicated app without needing to download it from an app store.
+On mobile browsers, users can tap the **three dots menu** and choose **Add to Home screen**.
+On desktop, users can click the **three dots menu** in the top-right corner, go to **Cast, save and share**, then select **Install page as app**.
+This method may vary depending on the browser, but it works best on Chrome.

 ### ⚡ Optimized for Speed